jcktm/loki/service_node_guide.md

     ./lokid --prepare-registration 0 L7q6DxQGnP6P...
 1 35000.0

 This means the given address will receive 100% of the rewards, and the wallet will send 35000.0 to that address in a locked transfer.
+Note that in testnet the stake amount is statically set at **100 Loki** and the registration period is 2 days

 This will generate a signed command that is valid for two weeks to run in the CLI wallet: